 Notice to BS Industrial Technology Students

-The BS Industrial Technology degree will be replaced by the new BS Engineering Technology degree, which begins admitting students in Fall 2022.
-Current Ind Tech students will be able to finish their degree over the next several years, or switch to the new Major.
+The BS Industrial Technology degree will be replaced by the new BS Engineering Technology degree, which will begin admitting students in Fall 2022.
+Current Ind Tech students will be able to finish their degree over the next several years or switch to the new Major.
 Students should speak to an adviser during Spring 2022 to discuss their options.